Python-SIP/sip/docs/introduction.rst

       uploaded to PyPI

     - a :file:`sip.h` header file which defines the module's ABI.
-Normally you do not need to worry about this file but this will install a local copy of it if required
+Normally you do not need to worry about this file as a copy it will be installed automatically if required

     - a :file:`sip.rst` file that documents the Python API of the module for inclusion in your project's documentation.